 In this post: Pictures books to inspire young history buffs – Stories of Black Women in American history.
 Bonus – learn to identify 3 common ways authors whitewash history.

 I’m not Black.
-As a non-Black woman of color, raised in the US, I’m bound to miss some things.
+As a non-Black person of color, raised in the US, I’m bound to miss some things.
 I’ve done my best to boost the voices of Black femmes, but feel free to comment if/when I screw up.
 This a working list, imperfect (and incomplete).

 Sparking Curious Kids